ietf-rats-wg/eat/draft-ietf-rats-eat.md

 #### Detached Submodule Digest

-The Detached-Submodule-Digest option is similar to a Claims-Set submodule, except a digest of the Claims-Set is included in the claim with the Claims-Set contents conveyed separately.
+The Detached-Submodule-Digest type is similar to a Claims-Set submodule, except a digest of the Claims-Set is included in the claim with the Claims-Set contents conveyed separately.
 The separately conveyed Claims-Set is called a detached claims set.
 The input to the digest algorithm is the byte-string wrapped encoded form of the detached Claims-Set.

 The data type for this type of submodule is an array consisting of two data items: an algorithm identifier and a byte string containing the digest.
 The hash algorithm identifier is always from the COSE Algorithm registry, {{IANA.COSE.Algorithms}}.
 Either the integer or string identifier may be used.
 The hash algorithm identifier is never from the JOSE Algorithm registry.